karinareyes25/htmlForms/README.md

 # Exercise HTML Forms
-Status: In progress
+Status: Done ✔️

 ## Objective:
-- Developed a Form using HTML and CSS.
+- Developed a Form using HTML and CSS and some JavaScript.

 ## Tecnologies used:
 - Github
+- Git
 - Visual Studio Code
 - HTML5 and CSS3: for page structure and styles
+- JavaScript for show the data of form.